jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

           provider: DATA_PROVIDER_REST
           entity: customers
           method: update
-          # Use replace to ensure you only have one update on the queue related to a record.
+          # Use replace to ensure you only have one update on the queue related
-          # Not doing this will not break the solution but will help to avoid chattiness and
+          # to a record.
+Not doing this will not break the solution but will
-          # scenarios where backends have rate limits
+          # help to avoid chattiness and scenarios where backends have rate limits
           queueOperation: replace
           goBack: previous
           function: rest-update-customer
-          functionParameters:
+          parameters:
-            # id is a required function parameter when using the queueOperation: replace
+            # id is a required parameter when using the queueOperation: replace
             id: =@ctx.jig.inputs.customer.id
             firstName: =@ctx.components.firstName.state.value
             lastName: =@ctx.components.lastName.state.value